-- The service liaised with organisations within the local community.
-For example, the Local Authority, Clinical Commissioning Group to share information and learning around local issues and best practice in care delivery. - Local schools, charities and churches visited the service and the staff also held events to raise money for local charities.
+• The service liaised with organisations within the local community.
+For example, the Local Authority to share information and learning around local issues and best practice in care delivery.

+• Local churches and children's nurseries visited the service and the staff also held events to raise money for local charities.